joohyeon/ctakes-installation/README.md

 * copy the file to `%CTAKES_HOME$/lib`

-## Issue 4. - MetadataProvider
+## Issue 4 - MetadataProvider

 Another NoClassDefFoundError issue.
-You will see something like this.
 Keyword is MetadataProvider in hiberante annotation lib.

-After re-run the ant script, I passed HibernateException, but build was still failed due to NoClassDefFoundError.
+After re-run the ant script, I passed HibernateException, but build was still failed and errors show like below.

 ```
    [java] Caused by: java.lang.NoClassDefFoundError: org/hibernate/annotations/common/reflection/MetadataProvider